integra = entire, untoothed

 A fine specimen with lush bright green leaves in early July in the Helsinki Botanic Garden.

-That's Salix udensis on the left, something that is on my want list!
+That's Salix udensis on the left, something that was on my want list until 2017!